GiselleSerate/myaliases/README.md

 For more details on how usage changes based on your shell, see the [wiki](https://github.com/GiselleSerate/myaliases/wiki/Supported-Systems).

 # thanks
 Feel free to fork and use/modify as you please.
 Got some useful aliases to share?
-We consider pull requests.
+We'd love to consider your pull requests.